runfortop/ATMmachine/README.md

 **8. End**

-And if you select Exit from all menus, you will return to the initial card entry verification process.
+And if you select End from all menus, you will return to the initial card entry verification process.

+## ● Download and Build